ZichooleLongGui/enterprise/README.md

 - **HTTP Bridge** - Micro is an RPC based system.
 It's most likely you have a multi-protocol architecture and one that heavily relies on HTTP.
 We provide a simple RPC to HTTP service for proxying to http backends.
 Leverage the micro ecosystem for any language.

+- **CORS Support** - The API Gateway, Web Dashboard and Service Proxy all support the addition of CORS control.
+This allows you to define how Cross-Origin Resource Sharing is dealt with from one place.

 TODO:
 - secure by default: tls enabled
 - authentication: rbac and service-to-service